AlbertaBeef/tria-vitis-platforms/README.md

 # Overview

-Tria Vitis 2023.2 platforms and overlays.
+Tria Vitis 2024.2 platforms and overlays.

 # Documentation

-The following series of Hackster projects describe how this github repository was created and serves as documentation:
+The following series of Hackster projects describe how the 2023.2 version of this github repository was created, but still serves as documentation for the 2024.2 version:

 [Part 1](https://avnet.me/tria-vitis-2023.2-part1) : Tria Vitis Platforms - Building the Foundational Designs